-An additional fuel storage locations are provided by linear racks mounted along the north and south wall of the pool in a subcritical configuration.
-The rack along the north wall has locations and the rack along the south wall has .
-These racks are suspended from hangers about midway between the core and the top of the pool.
+An additional fuel storage locations are provided by fuel linear racks mounted along the north and south wall of the pool in a subcritical configuration.
+The rack along the north wall has floated locations and the rack along the south wall has floated.
+These floates are suspended from hangers about midway between the core and the top of the pool.
+The k{eff} for the linear storage racks was measured to be 0.35 when loaded with 6% enriched fuel assemblies and 0.26 for 4% enriched fuel.